thomasboyt/pearl/packages/pearl/docs/roadmap.md

 # Roadmap

+## Planned for 0.1.0

+* Simplify component creation using one of the strategies detailed below (see below)
+* Rename `GameObject` to `Entity`. `GameObject` is just some stolen Unity vocab and I use the term "entity" in the docs.
+This should be relatively easy to do across the board since it's a very literal `s/GameObject/Entity`.
+* Tiled platformer example!
+Probably will port over Blorp, probably with shinier new sprites from a free asset pack.

+### Beyond that, probably

+* More collisions stuff
+* First-class events
+* DOM rendering thing/React integration?

 ## Collision System

 Now that Pearl has a more fleshed-out set of Colliders and a KinematicBody, more stuff can be added to the collision system.